Ambien Patient Tips

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.

-- Food delays speed of effect so Ambien will work faster if not taken with food.
+- Food delays the speed of Ambien's effect.
+Ambien will work faster if not taken with food.

 - Take tablets immediately before going to bed, not sooner.
-Do not take Ambien if you have drank alcohol that evening or before bed.
+Do not take Ambien if you have drunk alcohol that evening or before bed.
+Do not take Ambien if you are unlikely to stay in bed for the next seven to eight hours.

-- Higher dosages and CR formulation may impair next-day alertness and ability to drive.
+- Higher dosages and CR formulation may impair next-day alertness and your ability to drive.
+Do not drive or perform other hazardous tasks if you still feel sleepy the next day.

-- Safety and effectiveness in children has not been demonstrated.
+- Ambien should not be given to children because its safety and effectiveness in children have not been demonstrated.

 Response and Effectiveness

-- Time to peak effect varies depending on whether the Ambien is immediate or controlled release (CR) but ranges from just over 0.5 hour to 1.5 hours.
-Food delays time to peak.
+- The time to Ambien's peak effect varies depending on whether the Ambien is immediate or controlled release (CR) but ranges from just over half an hour to 1.5 hours.
+Food delays the time Ambien takes to reach peak levels.

 - Ambien CR has two layers: the first dissolves quickly to help you fall asleep, and the second layer dissolves slowly to help you stay asleep.